Ipilimumab (By injection)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
 Use an effective form of birth control during treatment and for at least 3 months after your last dose.

 - Do not breastfeed during treatment and for at least 3 months after your last dose.

-- Tell your doctor if you have kidney disease, liver disease, an autoimmune disease (including Crohn disease, lupus, sarcoidosis, ulcerative colitis), or if you have had a transplant.
+- Tell your doctor if you have kidney disease, liver disease, an autoimmune disease (including Crohn disease, lupus, sarcoidosis, ulcerative colitis), muscle or nerve problems (including Guillain-Barré syndrome, myasthenia gravis), or if you have had a transplant.

 - This medicine may cause the following problems: